 The Protestant work ethic is the notion that your worth is a function of your hard work: what you produce.
 This is the mental illness of our time.
 The idea of hard work put forth in American society is a burden that crushes the broken and disenfranchised and suffocates the souls of those who grit their teeth and bear it.
 It produces short-term results by burning the life energy out of those who embrace it to accomplish their illusions of success.
 The message is preached from political pulpits: hard-working Americans are the ones who deserve life and liberty.
 Or in Christianity, the obedient who produce good works are God’s chosen.
 This political-economic-religious doctrine produces slaves cruelly dominated by the devil of materialism.
 Hard work, good works, and success are all “things” that people produce.
 When lifeless things become more important than living beings, society loses its way and becomes terminally ill.
 Depression and anxiety are symptoms of this sickness.
 Things have value when they promote life.
 When they become ends in themselves, suffering ensues.
 We fall out of alignment with our own hearts, for you lose integrity when you abandon yourself to accomplish your dreams.
 The Protestant work ethic is a form of human sacrifice.
 It’s the sacrificial rite of ripping out your heart to gain a deity’s promise of eternal life: you die in the process.

 Through this violent doctrine, we kill each other and we kill ourselves.
 Anyone who loses her ability to work hard because of hardship, oppression, circumstance, disability, or poor choices becomes the enemy of society, the object of our projected self-hatred.
 Even those who benefit from government entitlements are only judged worthy of life if they show motivation.
 We hate those who cannot work hard because we hate what we fear most in ourselves.
-We all know that we could easily be plunged into despair or disability in an instant, and that crippling urges to not produce exist within every one of us.
+We all know that we could easily be plunged into despair or disability in an instant and that crippling urges to not produce exist within every one of us.
 This fear is the reason we buy into hypocrisy and enact this lie as the functional law of the land.

-Under the Protestant work ethic, those who succeed love themselves when they work hard and loathe themselves when then don’t (and treat others in the same manner).
+Under the Protestant work ethic, those who succeed love themselves when they work hard and loathe themselves when they don’t (and treat others in the same manner).
 The acceptance of oneself based on one’s successes is a subtle form of self-rejection: it is a failure to accept myself based on who I am, a compulsion to attach my worth to some external object that isn’t really me.
 When I do not value myself, I look to outside things to define my identity.
 I become a businessperson, a father, a lover, or anything I do that isn’t me.
 I do not do it well: I cannot because I am not myself.

 Mere grit doesn’t produce hard workers.
 It might produce people who look like they work hard, but they are only capable of working below capacity.
 But people who love themselves and love their work work hard and get confused by people who go on and on about needing to work hard.
 The real workers don’t work hard because they have willpower.
 Willpower isn’t a real thing in itself: it’s the result of people having or lacking access to themselves.